rizebi/randomScriptsAndProjects/telegramBotSendMessageToGroupsUsingTelethon/README.md

    - 23235324, SPH   <- first is the chat id, then comma then coinName that you want to appear in the messages

 ### How to get chat id of a group?
 Unfortunately you cannot get easily the chatId by Group Name.
-The best (almost automated) way I could find to get the chadId from Group Name, is that during the run of the script, the script will get all the groups that the bot is in, and will write them in mapping.txt
+The best (almost automated) way I could find to get the chadId from Group Name, is that to run updateGroupMappings.py and a file "mappings.txt" will be created where the mappingsd between GroupNames and ChatIds will be written.
+Run this script only when you need new chat ids.
+Do not abuse it (to not get ban)!

 How exactly to get the mapping between group name and chat id?

-Start the script, and the mapping between groupName and chatId will be written in "mapping.txt" file
+Run "python3 updateGroupMappings.py", and the mapping between groupName and chatId will be written in "mapping.txt" file

 ### Prerequisites
 - python3